-It’s no secret that I’m a savory girl!
-Nine times out of ten, I’d rather have another helping of dinner than dessert.
-I’ve always been this way.
-I vividly remember being a little girl and saying no to dessert so I could have more of the savory stuff.
+It’s no secret that I’m a fan of savory foods.
+I’d rather have another helping of dinner than dessert.
 So, when I was brainstorming new recipes for fall, I knew I wanted more savory recipes than sweet.
-The same week I was brainstorming, I happened to be making a batch of my low-carb sausage balls for the week, and these simple sausage balls with pumpkin and Parmesan were created.
-I always love hearing how someone came up with a recipe, so there’s the backstory no one asked for – ha!
+I was making a batch of my low-carb sausage balls and had just looked at the can of pumpkin in my pantry for the hundredth time when the light bulb went off.
+These simple sausage balls with pumpkin and Parmesan were created, and I’ve made them numerous times since!

 Sausage and pumpkin make a perfect flavor combination, and judging by the number of pasta recipes that combine these ingredients, the Internet agrees.
 Sausage is highly underrated as a shortcut ingredient.
 It packs a huge punch of flavor, eliminating the need for numerous other ingredients.
 And because of its intensely savory flavor, it does a great job of offsetting the tanginess of the pumpkin, which is what most people don’t like about pumpkin.
 Almond flour and Parmesan cheese serve as binders, also providing richness and flavor.